Dedalus9/openscope-community-predictive-processing/docs/stimuli/standard-oddball-jitter-random.md

 - Shorter duration (250 ms)
 - No inter-stimulus interval (0 ms delay)

-The receptive field mapping coordinates and orientations are loaded from the CSV file and randomized for each presentation sequence.

 ## Data Collection

 The script logs all stimulus parameters and timing information to CSV files:
 - `orientations_logger.csv`: Contains timing of stimulus events
-- `orientations_orientations.csv`: Records the parameters of each stimulus presentation
+- `vstimLog.csv`: Records the detailed parameters of each stimulus presentation, including the specific delay used for each stimulus

 Animal running data is collected via an encoder on Port 2 of the behavior device.